BMB12d3/minimax-h3-prompt-composer/README.md

 The optional Subject source-video section is shown only when Video inputs are actually configured.

+### Multi-view Environments

+If several Pictures show complementary angles of the same location, select them all inside **one Environment Subject**.
+The Environment reference defines the stable place and layout; Camera Builder still defines the target shot framing.

 ## Appearance and Wardrobe Continuity

 ![Appearance for this Generation](assets/appearance-continuity.png)